shalomscott/eleventy-plugin-embed-svelte/README.md

 ## Features

-- A simple shortcode (`{% embedSvelte ... %}`) that allows you to easily embed any Svelte component and pass in `props`.
+- A simple shortcode: `{% embedSvelte ... %}`, that allows you to easily embed any Svelte component and pass in `props`.
-- An [Eleventy Transform](https://www.11ty.dev/docs/config/#transforms) that works behind the scenes.
-Performs a Rollup build for each page with embedded Svelte components and efficiently adds the code to the output HTML.
+- An [Eleventy Transform](https://www.11ty.dev/docs/config/#transforms) that works behind the scenes to perform a Rollup build for each page with embedded Svelte components, and efficiently add the code to the output HTML.
 - Adds the `svelteDir` (see plugin's options above) to Eleventy's list of [watch targets](https://www.11ty.dev/docs/config/#add-your-own-watch-targets).

-## Example Usage
-**See the `example` directory for a complete example usage of this plugin!**